Home / Policy

 We work collaboratively with organisations, government agencies, and community advocates on the following policy areas:

-South Australia needs effective, evidence-informed regulatory controls to address and reduce harms from alcohol.
+In November 2025, the Tasmanian Government announced a consultation on reforming the Liquor Licensing Act 1990.
+Tasmania needs effective regulatory controls to address and reduce harms from alcohol.
 However, the laws that exist to keep people safe and protect them from harm have not kept pace with the way that alcoholic products are marketed, sold and delivered.

 Will you join the community taking action on alcohol?